UPSC 2023 (Syllabus, Study Material, Quiz)

 Medical SciencePhilosophyPhysicsPolitical Science & International RelationsPsychologyPublic AdministrationSociologyStatistics and Zoology

-Selection in UPSC
+Selection in UPSC NDA and CDS

 After clearing the written test successfully, you will be required to face multiple rounds of interviews, group discussions and a Medical test (wherever necessary).

-UPSC Preparation Tips for Exam
+UPSC CSE Preparation Tips for Exam

-• Do not think restlessly, instead concentrate on your exam with calm mind.
+• Do not think restlessly, instead concentrate on your exam with a calm mind.
 Lest you will feel nervous and uneasy.

 • Remember, you need to be fully dedicated to your competitive exam preparation.